What is symmetry in photography? And how can you use it for amazing compositions?

 Horizontal symmetry is much more rare in portrait photography, though if you position your subject above reflective water or above a reflective car hood, you can easily create a horizontally symmetrical composition.

 And, in portrait photography, radial symmetry is almost impossible to find.

 If you’re looking to spice up your landscape photos with symmetry, here’s what I recommend you do:

-First, consider whether to position the line of symmetry in the center of the shot, or off to the side.
+First, consider whether to position the symmetry line in the shot’s center or off to the side.
 A centered composition tends to be more powerful, whereas an off-center composition tends to feel more dynamic.
-Both can work, but you should always be aware of where you’re placing your line of symmetry and its consequences.
+Both can work, but you should always be aware of where you place your symmetry line and its consequences.